 TGax Editor: Please update the 2nd paragraph after Table 9-25h in this section as shown below:

-If there is more than one RA-RU, the sizes of all RA-RUs are the same and equal to the size of the first RU.
+If there is more than one RA-RU (i.e., the Number Of RA-RU subfield of this User Info field has a value greater than 0), then the allocated RUs are contiguous and the RU sizes of all RA-RUs are the same and equal to the size of the first RU.
 Further, all the remaining subfields of the User Info field apply to all the RA-RUs. [#15113, 17103]

 Active scanning procedure for a non-DMG STA[15057]